 This is how we help you to protect your G Suite data:

-- Back up your data on a regular basis to ensure it can be recovered in case of an emergency
+- Back up your data regularly to ensure it can be recovered in case of an emergency

 - Identify the compliance, security, and business risks of the SaaS apps and extensions connected to your G Suite data to prevent a data breach or unauthorized access